Restaurant Style Salsa – the best! (with Video)

 And their salsa.
 Oh, my — their salsa.
 I could literally drink the stuff.
 But I don’t – obviously.
 Because….chips.
 So there’s another week’s worth of calories.

 But hey, you gotta live a little, and this place is certainly a splurge in terms of calories.
 It’s well worth it, though.
 However, since it’s clearly not an everyday type thing, it was pretty necessary to at least come close to this salsa in my own kitchen.
 And you guys will seriously not believe how easy this is to make.
 SO easy.
+If you’re wondering how do Mexican restaurants make their salsa, you came to the right place!

 I made a couple batches of this while I was testing the recipe so I texted my neighbor, Julie.
 I’m always pawning food off on them but oddly enough, they don’t seem to mind.
 Anyways, I texted and asked if she wanted some salsa.